 A fixed-rate mortgage has an interest rate that remains the same for the life of the loan.
-Fixed-rate mortgages are the most popular type of financing because they offer predictability and stability — you’ll never be surprised by the principal and interest charges in your monthly mortgage payment, because they’ll stay the same for the entire loan term.
+Fixed-rate loans are the most popular type of financing because they offer predictability and stability — you’ll never be surprised by the principal and interest charges in your monthly mortgage payment, because they’ll stay the same for the entire loan term.
 (Your total monthly payment, which includes homeowners insurance and property taxes, might have small fluctuations due to changes in those costs.)
 The most common type of fixed-rate mortgage is a 30-year loan, but you’ll frequently see offerings for 20-year, 15-year and 10-year loans, too.

 How fixed-rate mortgages work

 The rates mortgage lenders advertise are always moving up and down due to wide range of factors.
-So, you might see an offer for a 3.2 percent interest rate today and a 3.3 percent interest rate tomorrow.
+So, you might see an offer for a 5 percent interest rate today and a 5.2 percent interest rate tomorrow.
 With a fixed-rate mortgage, that movement doesn’t impact you.
 No matter what happens after you secure your loan, the rate at which you locked in your loan remains the same.

 Your payment amount also stays the same, but the breakdown of where those funds go — how much is paying down the principal versus how much is paying interest charges — varies based on the amortization schedule.

 Let’s say you make a 20 percent down payment on a home with a purchase price of $375,300, and you borrow $300,240 with a 30-year fixed-rate mortgage at 4.83 percent interest.
 You’d have a $1,646 payment each month, excluding insurance and taxes, for the next 30 years.

-In the first month of your term, only $274 of your payment would go toward the actual principal, with the remainder going toward interest Twenty years later, more than $500 of your payment would be going toward the principal.
+In the first month of your term, only about $371 of your payment would go toward the actual principal, with the remainder going toward interest.
+Twenty years later, more than $970 of your payment would be going toward the principal.
 As the balance of those payments tilts more toward your principal, you’re accelerating the equity you have in the property.